Increase the Profitability of Your California Medical Practice Before You Sell

 Clean Up Financials

 Now is not the time for perks and other discretionary expenses.
 You may have to suspend some items until your medical practice is profitable.
-For instance, if you pay for gym memberships for your employees, and once gyms are open for business again, you may have to suspend that perk or put a hold on vacation days or other expenses.
+For instance, if you pay for gym memberships for your employees, and once gyms reopen for business, you may have to suspend that perk or put a hold on vacation days or other expenses.

 Try to offer other lower-cost perks in the meantime or have a “make-up” plan when things are profitable again.
 If you plan to sell your medical practice, make a commitment to yourself to reward those who stuck with you through the hard times.